 The workshop will also support you with language and action that is helpful for inviting more cooperation, connection, and solution based problem solving into your home and family.
-The philosophy that is foundational for the "parenting" piece of the workshop is Positive Discipline.
-By spending time exploring our own inner experience of parenting, we become ever more effective at using the respectful tools this PD offers.
+The philosophy that is foundational for the parenting piece of the workshop is Positive Discipline.
+By spending time exploring our own inner experience of parenting, we become ever more effective at using the respectful tools that PD offers.

 Will there be breaks?

 Yes!
 There will be breaks.
-You will be able to use the bathroom, snack, reflect and connect during two 20-30 minute breaks during the workshop.
+You will be able to use the bathroom, snack, reflect and connect during two 20- to 30-minute breaks during the workshop.
 One of those breaks may be a "working break" where you are encouraged to consider a prompt from the facilitator while you are out.

 What should I bring?

 You will need to bring a water bottle and snacks to sustain you for the workshop.
 Please make sure you have eaten a nourishing meal before we start.

 Also, bring a journal, something to write with, and a favorite pillow or cushion for sitting on.

 Also, please bring a picture of your family.

 Dress comfortably and in layers.
 We will do our best to control the temp and keep it comfortable for everyone.
 You can also help yourself by dressing in a way that will allow you to manage your own personal thermostat.